 Even if there is no presumption of paternity, both parents have the option to voluntarily acknowledge the rights of the father.
 If both parties agree on the identity of the father, a document is signed by both people to formalize the relationship.

 However, both parents will not always see eye to eye when it comes to the question of paternity.
 When conflicts arise, legal action may be necessary for you to establish paternity.
-A skilled Ottawa father’s rights lawyer could assist throughout the entire legal process and handle filing your claim with the local courts.
+A knowledgeable Ottawa father’s rights legal professional could assist throughout the entire legal process and handle filing your claim with the local courts.
 Once this case is initiated, the judge will require you and the child to submit to DNA testing.
 If there is a genetic match, the court will award you the rights and responsibilities that you deserve as a father.

 Parenting time is the term used to describe the right to determine where the child lives.
 While it is possible to split parenting time, the courts often award it to a single parent.